RetroRenting: An Online Policy for Service Caching at the Edge: Main Results and Discussion

 \subsubsection{Stochastic arrivals}

-Next we characterize the performance of the RR policy for i.i.d. stochastic arrivals (Assumption~\ref{assum_stochastic}, Section \ref{sec:setting}).
+Next we characterize the performance of the RR policy for i.i.d. stochastic arrivals and negatively associated rent cost sequence (Assumption~\ref{assum_stochastic}, Section \ref{sec:setting}).
 Recall that, under Assumption \ref{assum_stochastic}, in each time-slot, the number of request arrivals is $x$ with probability $p_x$ for $x = 0, 1, \cdots$.

 Our next lemma characterizes the difference between the expected cost incurred in a time-slot by our policies and the optimal online policy.